Viral pneumonia is pneumonia that develops as a result of a viral infection in the lungs.

 Read on to learn more about the symptoms, causes, and treatment of viral pneumonia.

-The symptoms of viral pneumonia may range in severity and can include the following:
+The symptoms of viral pneumonia can range in severity and may include the following:

 - shortness of breath